gagazmanqunazara/porto-collection/README.md

 -   Leading the Front end team in planning, developing, reporting, and debugging processes.
 -   Create a structured and scalable system design.
 -   Make decisions about the stack used to achieve the best performance (By researching and exploring many technologies).
--   Managed to reduce the bundling size and speed up the loading time by up to 50% compared to exisiting ones.
+-   Managed to reduce the bundling size and speed up the loading time by up to 50% compared to existing ones.

 ### IFAP
 ![enter image description here](https://i.imgur.com/gy6nZU1.png)